Perfect 3-Day Madrid Itinerary for First-Time Visitors

 Mercado de San Miguel for Lunch

-Mercado de San Miguel is an indoor market packed with stalls selling every Spanish specialty your appetite can imagine: Iberian ham, fresh seafood, olives, and, yes — tapas galore.
+Mercado de San Miguel is an indoor market with stalls selling all kinds of Spanish food, like Iberian ham, fresh seafood, olives, and, yes, a lot of tapas.
+Mercado de San Miguel is an indoor market packed with stalls selling every Spanish speciality your appetite can imagine: Iberian ham, fresh seafood, olives, and, yes, tapas galore.

 Royal Palace & Almudena Cathedral